 Meet the Squirrels Class Team

-Miss L Early - Reception class teacher
+Mrs L Bales - Reception class teacher

 Mrs D Tomlinson - EYFS Practitioner